Larry T. Wimmer: Biography

 Wimmer was born in Snowflake, Arizona.

 Wimmer holds a bachelor's degree from BYU with an MA and Ph.D. from the University of Chicago.
 He first joined the BYU faculty in 1963.
-He was a Newcomen Society Fellow from 1975-1995.
+He was a Newcomen Society Fellow from 1975 to 1995.

 Wimmer is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), for which he has served in various roles, including in a Sunday School presidency, as a High Priests group leader, as a ward executive secretary, as a Bishop, and in two Stake Presidencies.
 He is married to the former Patricia Tischner Hansen.

 Publications

 Wimmer has written several works on economic history, many of which were written with Clayne L. Pope.
-He also had written several works on the Kirtland Safety Society including The Kirtland Economy Revisited with Marvin S. Hill and C. Keith Rooker.
+He also had written several works on the Kirtland Safety Society including The Kirtland Economy Revisited with Marvin S. Hill and Clifton Keith Rooker (1937 - 2022).
 He has also written on the gold crises of 1869.